 Brought up by her widowed father Henry (Kevin Doyle), Eliza Scarlet is an educated, headstrong young woman living in Victorian London.
 When her father suddenly dies, she is left penniless and forced to pick up Henry’s business – a private detective agency – in a time where women had little to no rights at all.
-In order to hold her own, Eliza relies on the support of three male characters.
+In order to hold her own in the male dominated world of crime solving, Eliza occassionally relies on the support of three men.

 William “The Duke” Wellington (Stuart Martin) is a Detective Inspector for Scotland Yard who as a young boy was mentored by Eliza’s father.
 He’s a gambler, a drinker and a womaniser but he is genuinely fond of Eliza who he shares an almost sibling like bond with but with an underlying sizzling attraction.

 Also supporting Eliza are Moses (Ansu Kabia) and Rupert Parker (Andrew Gower).
 Moses works at a night club in Soho and has come to London from Jamaica for a new beginning.
 While their first encounter doesn’t make for a good start, they eventually form an unlikely alliance.

 Rupert Parker is a wealthy young man, whose domineering mother is extremely displeased about her only son’s unmarried status and forces him to propose to Eliza.
 Clearly terrified of his mother, Rupert confides in Eliza that he doesn’t want to be married.
 The two bond over the fact that they both crave independence and quickly discover that there is a different way for them to form a partnership.